 - 1. Describe the principle of PSC and role of HSC and steel and design methods of PSC elements by the principles and requirements for prestressed concrete design and code of practice.
 (PO3, PSO2) - 2.
 Evaluate the initial and time dependent losses.
 (PO4, PSO2) - 3.
 Demonstrate the connection subjected to moment and also to describe the concept of butt and fillet weld connections, design the welded joints subjected to shear and bending.
 (PO3, PSO2) - 4.
 Illustrate the design of tension member and identify the friction type and bearing type of bolts.
 (PO3, PSO1,2) - 5.
 Incorporate the concept of masonry wall, classification of walls, shells, domes, flat slab, pneumatic structures, grid structures, tensile structure.
 (PO3, PSO2)

 BUILDING SERVICES - III

+Subject Code: AR506 Credits: 3:0:0

+Pre requisites: Nil Contact Hours: 3 hours/ Week

-Course Code: AR506 Prerequisite: NIL Course Coordinator: Prof. Vishwas Hittalmani Course Credits: 3 : 0 : 0 Contact hours: 3 hrs/ Week
+Course Coordinator: Prof. Vishwas Hittalmani

 - Study mechanical services in a building - Integrate services with architectural design